What Are the Different Types of Engineering?

 - Web engineering

-The final major engineering branch is industrial engineering, which combines engineering with general business practices to reduce costs, improve quality, and increase efficiency.
-These specialists often find employment in industries related to service, entertainment, and healthcare, among others.
-As an industrial engineer, you must be able to work well with people and prioritize safety and productivity.
+The final engineering branch is industrial engineering, which combines engineering with general business practices to reduce costs, improve quality, and increase efficiency.
+These specialists often find employment in industries related to service, entertainment, and healthcare.

 - Apparel engineering